terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

     1. Make sure your [SSH Agent](https://plugins.jenkins.io/ssh-agent) is online and troubleshoot network connectivity if needed.
     1. Test that your Jenkins Controller can deploy a [pipeline](https://www.jenkins.io/doc/book/pipeline/getting-started/) to the Jenkins Agent located in the `prj-b-cicd` project (you can test this by running with a simple `echo "Hello World"` pipeline build).

 ### IV.
-Configure the Git repositories and Multibranch Pipelines in your Jenkins Master
+Configure the Git repositories and Multibranch Pipelines in your Jenkins Controller

 - **Note:** this section is considered out of the scope of this document.
-Since there are multiple options on how to configure the Git repositories and **Multibranch Pipeline** in your Jenkins Master, here we can only provide some guidance that you should keep in mind while completing this step.
+Since there are multiple options on how to configure the Git repositories and **Multibranch Pipeline** in your Jenkins Controller, here we can only provide some guidance that you should keep in mind while completing this step.
 Visit the [Jenkins website](http://jenkins.io) for more information, there are plenty of Jenkins Plugins that could help with the task.
     - You need to configure a **"Multibranch Pipeline"**.
 Note that the `Jenkinsfile` and `tf-wrapper.sh` files use the `$BRANCH_NAME` environment variable. **the `$BRANCH_NAME` variable is only available in Jenkins' Multibranch Pipelines**.